worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 ---

-Dr. Roth found Sarah in the break room at 2 AM in mid-July.
-Sarah was making coffee, trying to stay awake through another endless night shift.
+Dr. Roth found Liv in the break room at 2 AM in mid-July.
+Liv was making coffee, trying to stay awake through another endless night shift.
 The room smelled like old grounds and fluorescent light.

 "Ms. Chen.
 I've been meaning to speak with you."

-Sarah's stomach tightened.
+Liv's stomach tightened.
 "Dr. Roth."

 "How are you finding your work lately?
 Still engaging?"